 Any veterinary advice received was negotiated by owners in the context of their own knowledge about—and life with—their horses.

 There was an interplay between owner and veterinarian during the consultation.
 This affected the nature of what was discussed.
-For example, the questions an owner asked or issues he/she raised influenced the nature of problems identified and solutions to those problems.
+For example, the questions an owner asked or issues they raised influenced the nature of problems identified and solutions to those problems.

 Take-Away Messages